Joeyonng/react-big-sur/src/components/notification-centers/notification-centers.md

 [1]: https://developer.apple.com/design/human-interface-guidelines/macos/system-capabilities/notifications/
 [2]: https://developer.apple.com/design/human-interface-guidelines/widgets/overview/introduction/

-Notification center consists of two parts: `Notifications` and `Widgets`, which consists of `Notification`s and `Widget`s, respectively.
+The `NotificationCenter` consists of two parts: `Notifications` and `Widgets`, which consists of `Notification`s and `Widget`s, respectively.
+The position and the height of the `NotificationCenter` is controlled by its container element and the prop `left`.
+By default, `NotificationCenter` will appear on the right side of the container element.
+If `left` prop is set, then it appears at left side.
+Since

 ```jsx
 import {useState} from "react";